Skip to Content

 Psst: here are the pros and cons of having a job in high school.

-That’s because their high school diploma, teacher referrals, testing scores, extracurricular activities, and more can really give you a leg up in their young adult life.
+That’s because their high school diploma, teacher referrals, testing scores, extracurricular activities, and more can really give them a leg up in their young adult life.

 Specifically, focusing on studies can help them to: